mkumar73/beckernick.github.io/_posts/2016-08-17-law-clustering.markdown

 Hello, World.

 Since I'm doing some natural language processing at work, I figured I might as well write my first blog post about NLP in Python.
 Inspired by the view of The Capitol from my apartment's window (and fueled by Spotify and a couple of [Golden Monkeys](https://www.beeradvocate.com/beer/profile/345/1003/)), I decided to use US laws for this post.
 Unfortunately, I couldn't find a repository with the text of every US law -- so I decided to create one myself by scraping laws from [www.congress.gov](https://www.congress.gov).
-I was pretty surprised this textual data wasn't available, so I uploaded it to Google Drive.
-You can find it on my [Github repository](https://github.com/beckernick/clustering_us_laws) for this post.
+Anyone can download it from the [Github repository](https://github.com/beckernick/clustering_us_laws) for this post.